-Gary Collins, Chairman and Independent Trustee
+Gary Collins, Independent Trustee and Chairman

 Gary Collins is a seasoned corporate director with a diversified professional background including leadership roles within multiple industry sectors and senior government positions.
+He has served as a corporate director for 18 years.
 Mr. Collins is also a Senior Adviser at Lazard Canada Inc., a premier independent financial advisory and asset management firm.
 Prior to that, he was the President of Coastal Contacts Inc., the world's leading online direct-to-customer retailer of replacement contact lenses and eyeglasses, until it was purchased by Essilor International in 2014.
 He has also held executive leadership roles with Belkorp Industries Inc., and as President and CEO of Harmony Airways.
 From October 1991 to December 2004, Mr. Collins was a member of the British Columbia Legislative Assembly and held the portfolio of Minister of Finance from June 2001 to December 2004.
+He has also served as a volunteer director on several not-for-profit organizations.

-He currently serves on the boards of Fiera Capital Corporation and Rogers Sugar Inc. His governance experience also includes board of director roles with Chorus Aviation Inc., Stuart Olson Construction Services, Liquor Stores of North America, D-Box Technologies Inc., and Catalyst Paper Corporation.
+He currently serves on the boards of Fiera Capital Corporation where he is Chair of the Audit and Risk Committee and also serves as a member of the board of Rogers Sugar Inc. where he is Chair of the Human Resources and Compensation Committee.
+His governance experience also includes board of director roles with Chorus Aviation Inc., Stuart Olson Construction Services, Liquor Stores of North America, D-Box Technologies Inc., and Catalyst Paper Corporation where Mr. Collins has held the positions of Chair of a number of board committees including Audit, Human Resource, Compensation, and Governance.
+He has also served on a number of strategic and special committees.